lutrarutra/trafsim/README.md

 ## Working enviroments

-* Unix including Mac OS, Windows will probably work but you will have to figure out how to build this yourself
+* Unix including Mac OS
+* Windows will probably work but you will have to figure out how to build this yourself

 ## How to build?